Kate Bowman is a contemporary potter crafting handmade ceramics from the bright and airy Stoker Studio in Mornington.

-A creative through and through, Katie studied design before moving overseas and working in the fashion industry in London.
+A creative through and through, Kate studied design before moving overseas and working in the fashion industry in London.
 It was here – surrounded by colours, fabrics and textures – that her obsession with patterns started.

-When she moved back home to Melbourne, Katie threw herself into a fast-paced career in advertising and copywriting.
+When she moved back home to Melbourne, Kate threw herself into a fast-paced career in advertising and copywriting.
 After ten years working in the industry – like many creatives – she found she was fast approaching burn-out.
 She enrolled in a wheel throwing course at Northcote Pottery as a way to unwind and reconnect with creative design.
 The new hobby and obsession with handmade ceramics grew into a business organically.

 “If I don’t feel the energy for a throwing session, I can pick up a brush and spend the day decorating a piece, or grab a tool and carve away at a lump of clay to make a lamp," she says.

-Katie is inspired by the Peninsula’s rugged coastline and uses clay as a medium to connect back to nature.
+Kate is inspired by the Peninsula’s rugged coastline and uses clay as a medium to connect back to nature.